 Why aren’t more architect practices claiming for R&D?

 Architectural practices aren’t claiming as much R&D tax relief as they could.
 There are many reasons for this but chief amongst them is that many architects are unaware that what they do constitutes R&D. As a consequence, firms are often missing out on tens of thousands of pounds worth of tax credits.

 The innovative solutions that architects develop are all too often seen as simply getting the job done and not something that qualifies for Research and Development tax relief.
 There is also the mistaken notion that if it the solution isn’t ultimately successful, that the time spent on it does not qualify – this is not the case.
 Activities seeking to achieve an advance in science or technology can still be eligible for R&D tax credits, regardless of their ultimate success.
 Others believe that you need to have a dedicated research and development team in order to apply.
 This is definitely not the case.
-The test applied by HMRC is whether a competent professional in the field would have been able to resolve the challenges faced and reach the same conclusions without their competencies being overly stretched.
+The test (from the BIS guidelines on the definition of R&D) is whether a competent professional in the field would have been able to resolve the challenges faced and reach the same conclusions without their competencies being overly stretched.

 As some of the most innovative in the world, UK architects need to take full advantage of R&D Tax Credits in order to maintain their global position and continue to advance the technological baseline.
 The R&D tax credit scheme will not apply to every architectural practice but chances are if you invest in innovation then you will be able to claim.

 Here at ForrestBrown, we are particularly good at spotting every R&D tax opportunity, including those hidden innovations that occur within ‘on the job’ problem-solving, and helping practices make the most of it.
 Find out today if your practice can qualify by speaking to one of our expert advisers.
 Get in touch with us by phone or email to discuss your situation with our dedicated R&D tax specialists.